-The key to the best shrimp scampi recipe is the parmesan garlic white wine butter sauce!
+The key to the best homemade shrimp scampi recipe is the Parmesan garlic white wine butter sauce!
 Shrimp Scampi is an easy dinner to make and perfect with pasta or just by itself with some good homemade bread!

 But I must say, I’ve ordered this dish at restaurants at least 100 times and MOST of the time I’ve been disappointed.
 So, we embarked on making one that was exactly what we wanted – but could be made at home and be absolutely satisfying.